How To Build dApps: Polygon Network

 Now it’s time to deploy your dApp on the Polygon network.
 To do this, you’ll need to use decentralized cloud storage like IPFS or Arweave to store your front-end application.
 These decentralized storage networks allow you to store your files in a distributed manner, making it easy for users to access your dApp from anywhere in the world.

-Once you've stored your front-end application on a decentralized network, you'll need to connect your application to the Polygon network using a web3 provider like Metamask, Portis, etc. These providers make it possible for your users to send transactions to your smart contracts in order to interact with your dApp.
-You'll need to deploy separate smart contracts on Polygon to enable users to interact with your dApp through these services.
+Once you’ve stored your front-end application on a decentralized network, you’ll need to connect your application to the Polygon network using a web3 provider like Metamask, Portis, etc. These providers make it possible for your users to send transactions to your smart contracts in order to interact with your dApp.
+Deploying an Ethereum smart contract on the Polygon network allows users to interact with your dApp through these services.
+You’ll need to deploy separate smart contracts on Polygon to enable users to interact with your dApp through these services.

 Once your application is connected to the network, you’re ready to launch.
 Your users can start interacting with your smart contracts and start using your dApp.
 It’s important to remember that deploying a dApp on the blockchain is a complex process, so it’s always a good idea to thoroughly test your application before launching it to the public.